SeanaParker/US-Debt-Trends-1993-2023-Analysis-and-Projections/README.md

 ---

 ## Recommendations
-Based on the findings above, I would recommend the following:
+Based on the findings above, I would recommend financial analysts and policymakers consider the following:
-1. Develop a long-term debt strategy by setting borrowing limits, prioritizing debt repayment, and adjusting policies to keep debt growth manageable.
+- A clear debt strategy is crucial for future financial stability.
+By setting clear borrowing limits each year and aiming to slow down debt growth by 5%, we can avoid accumulating debt at an unsustainable pace."
-2. Plan for seasonal debt fluctuations by preparing for high-borrowing periods in January, November, and December.
+- Debt tends to spike at the end of the year, so it’s important to plan for this ahead of time.
+Setting aside $200 billion in extra borrowing capacity would help the U.S. manage these seasonal increases without unnecessary stress on the budget.
-3. Monitor economic indicators like inflation, unemployment, and GDP to anticipate shifts in borrowing needs and adjust policies accordingly.
+- By regularly monitoring inflation, unemployment, and GDP, we can adjust borrowing policies more effectively.
+For example, if inflation exceeds 3%, we might need to reconsider the pace of borrowing to avoid further debt accumulation.
-4. Improve debt forecasting by using historical trends and economic conditions to create more accurate projections.
+- Improving debt forecasting models would help make more accurate projections for the coming years.
+Aiming for just a 10% increase in forecast accuracy over the next 2 years could lead to better fiscal planning and fewer surprises.

 ---